cslegany-synerinsoft/aitrios-sample-application-check-data-tool-ts/README.md

 > **Note**
 > To make this app fully operational, start the backend app([aitrios-sample-application-check-data-tool-python ](https://github.com/SonySemiconductorSolutions/aitrios-sample-application-check-data-tool-python)) and specify the hosted address in the config file.
+If the environment is codespaces, the url on codespaces must be specified.  (e.g., `https\://user-name-container-name-xxxxxxxxx-5000.preview.app.github.dev`)
 > `src/config/backendConfig.ts`
 > ```
 > const baseURL = 'http://localhost:5000'    // Default address, when starting checkdata-python locally